goldeneagle1833/Capstone-Space/space/README.md

 | functions for buttons | TBD + 2              |
 | rending info          | TBD + 2              |

-    pending approval have basic routes and rough styling done within 5 days layout have data rendered on correct pages within 3 days functionality with buttons and slidshow within 3 days
+    pending approval have basic routes and rough styling done layout have data rendered on correct pages within functionality with buttons and slidshow

 # Space